 INGREDIENTS NEEDED FOR THIS DESSERT

 For the coffee granita: we need coffee, kahlua, chicory essence and sugar.
 The coffee you use will determine how strong the granita will turn out.
-I used a filter coffee as this is the one we drink at home but feel free to use espresso instead.
+Similar to making my tiramisu I used a filter coffee as this is the one we drink at home but feel free to use espresso instead.

 The kahlua is optional but it adds a nice touch to the granita.
 You can replace the kahlua with a different coffee liquor or leave it out completely.